sateffen/nodgine/docs/faq.md

 Will help you finding rejections, that are not handled.
 This way you should catch up with problems.

 If something goes wrong the user will get a statuscode 500.
-Every request gets finished.
+This is generated automatically.